 The University of Windsor’s exciting history and continued transformation

-The story of our university began with its founding in September of 1857, when the first students arrived to study at its predecessor, Assumption College.
+The story of our university began in September of 1857, when the first students arrived to study at its predecessor, Assumption College.

-In the more than 150 years that have since passed, the small, liberal arts college has grown into today's non-denominational, comprehensive, teaching and learning university.
-Nearly 15,000 students attend the University of Windsor today and its alumni family is more than 100,000 strong.
+In the 160+ years since, the small Roman Catholic college gave rise to a non-denominational, comprehensive, teaching and learning university.
+More than 16,000 students attend the University of Windsor today and its alumni family boasts 100,000 members.